-Figure 7-11: Position of the first rectangle
+Figure 7-9: Position of the first numbered rectangle

 The program will draw this first rectangle, number it, and calculate the elevation statistics within it.
 It will then move the rectangle eastward and repeat the process.
 How far you move the rectangle each time is defined by the STEP_X and STEP_Y constants and depends on something called aliasing.

-Aliasing is a resolution issue that occurs when sampling frequency is insufficient to identify important surface features.
-As a result, xxxxx.
-For example, in Figure 7-12A, there is a suitably smooth landing ellipse between two large craters.
-However, as laid out in Figure 7-12B, no rectangular region captures this ellipse; both rectangles in the vicinity partially sample a crater rim, resulting in “rough” statistics unsuitable for a landing.
-With this arrangement of rectangles, the ellipse is aliased.
-But shift each rectangle by half its width, as in Figure 7-12C, and the smooth area is properly sampled and recognized.
+Aliasing is a resolution issue.
+It occurs when you don’t take enough samples to identify all the important surface features in an area.
+This can cause you to “skip over” a feature, like a crater, and fail to recognize it.
+For example, in Figure 7-10A, there’s a suitably smooth landing ellipse between two large craters.
+However, as laid out in Figure 7-10B, no rectangular region corresponds to this ellipse; both rectangles in the vicinity partially sample a crater rim.
+As a result, none of the drawn rectangles contain a suitable landing ellipse, even though one exists in the vicinity.
+With this arrangement of rectangles, the ellipse in Figure 10-A is aliased.
+But shift each rectangle by half its width, as in Figure 7-10C, and the smooth area is properly sampled and recognized.